ZoeLeBlanc/is310-computing-humanities-2022/_materials/getting_data/07-notebook-assignment.md

 When you're ready to submit your assignment, you will need to push it up to Github.

-Because we are now working with larger datasets we may hit the Github Large Files limitiation.
+Because we are now working with larger datasets we may hit the Github Large Files limitation.
 To prevent us pushing up our data, we can use something called a `.gitignore` file.
 This is a file that tells Github which files to ignore when pushing our data.

 1. First step is create the `.gitignore` file.
 You can use either `touch` or `ni` to create the file (for Mac and Windows respectively).
 You should create the file in your IS310-final-project directory.
 2. Then once you've created the file, you can add the following to the file: